stephmoore/bruegheldev/_biographies/bio18.md

 pid: bio18
 label: Nicolaes Jongelinck
 birth_death:
-bio_text: Nicolaes Jongelinck was a prominent Antwerp merchant and patron of both Pieter Bruegel and Frans Floris.
+bio_text: "<p>Nicolaes Jongelinck was a prominent Antwerp merchant and patron of both Pieter Bruegel and Frans Floris.
 A member of an affluent Antwerp family with many ties to the Mint, it is possible that Jongelinck could have known another Bruegel patron and officed Mint member, Jan Noirot.
 Like many wealthy figures of the early